ALL INSIGHTS

 The Strategic Takeaway

-Lengthening hold periods mean sponsors must underwrite deals with greater confidence in long-term fundamentals, not just short-term growth trajectories.
+Lengthening holding periods mean sponsors must underwrite deals with greater confidence in long-term fundamentals, not just short-term growth trajectories.

 For diligence teams, this reinforces the need for deeper insight into: